holochain/docs-pages/src/pages/references/publish-app-on-holo.md

 **IMPORTANT!
 What you enter in the following three fields can make the difference between a successful or unsuccessful deployment.**

 * In the "Link to .hApp file" field, enter a publicly accessible URL that the hApp bundle can be downloaded from.
-* The optional **network seed** acts like a group password, allowing you to reuse a hApp bundle that's already being used while creating a separate, isolated network space.
-(Note that self-hosted users --- people using the hApp on their own devices rather than via Holo hosting --- will need to know this network seed and enter it at install time in order to get access.)
+* The optional **network seed** acts like a group password, allowing you to reuse a hApp bundle while creating a separate, isolated network space.
+This can be used for 'white label' apps, for example a generic chat hApp bundle that communities can create their own deployments of.
+(Note that self-hosted users --- people using the hApp on their own devices rather than via Holo hosting --- will need to know this network seed and enter it at install time in order to get access.
+Holo-hosted users will not need to do this.)
 * In the "URL of Hosted UI" field, enter the domain name that the UI is hosted at.

 Once you've submitted the listing, you'll see the following success message.
 It will give you instructions for adding a `TXT` record to the domain name of the URL where your UI is hosted.
 Log into your DNS manager and add this record.

-If all went well you should be able to access and use your hApp at your hosted UI URL within 30 minutes.
+If all went well, you should be able to access and use your hApp at your hosted UI URL within 30 minutes.
 If you end up waiting a few hours and are not able to access your hApp, let us know so we can help troubleshoot.

-Please provide us with any feedback you have as to the overall UX of the form.
+Please provide us with any feedback you have about the overall UX of the form.
 Your feedback is sincerely appreciated and will be discussed.
 We want to know about any parts that are confusing or any inspiration you have that might make it easier for other hApp managers.
+You can do this via the [hApp managers category of the Holo forum](https://forum.holo.host/c/happ-managers/64).

 ## 4. Pause or remove a hApp

 Pausing a hApp is straightforward.
-The change takes effect quite fast (within minutes).
+The change takes effect quite quickly (within minutes).
 You'll see the "Paused" label for your paused hApps listed on your dashboard.

-At this time only deployed or paused hApps can be removed from hosting (drafts cannot be removed).
+At this time, only deployed or paused hApps can be removed from hosting (drafts cannot be removed).
 To remove a hApp from hosting, access the edit form of your paused or published hApp, scroll to the bottom, and click on "Stop Hosting".
 Follow the instructions, and upon successful removal you will no longer see the hApp show in your list of hApps on your dashboard view.
 The change should take effect within minutes.

-(Note: Currently only three hApps show neatly within the frame of the dashboard view.
-View all happs via the "See all" link.)
+(Note: Currently only three hApps show neatly within the frame of the dashboard view; you can view all hApps via the "See all" link.)